 Coburg Historic Society has listed the contents of all the newsletters of Moreland's historical societies.
 Click Moreland History Publications and search within the PDF.

 Prahran Mechanics Institute keeps newsletters of all Victorian local history societies.

 Some passenger lists from historic ships are available on Ancestry Library Edition.

 Some indexes listing people who came to Victoria by boat are available online from the Locating passenger lists - Public Record of Office of Victoria website.

-Original documents about people's immigration and citizenship are kept by the National Archives of Australia.
+Migration records are also kept at the National Archives of Australia.